RodeoRhodia/WordSearchVisualizer/README.md

     - The interface displays squares of three different colors.
 Each color represents a 'state'.
 The grid saves memory by storing the three states in one 'cell' (this is explained further in Examples section).
 * Client-Side Form Validation
     - User can only enter a fixed set of dimensions (bounded by a 1x1 to 7x7 grid) to stop one from entering large sets of data.
-    - The word that will be searched for must be all alphabetical (no numbers or symbols).
+    - The word that will be searched for must be in the alphabet (no numbers or symbols).
     - The word and grid of letters entered is not case sensitive, it is all converted to lowercase letters.

 ## Examples